-There's simply no better way to master the fundamentals of engineering than by applying them to real-life tasks and challenges.
+The most effective way to understand critical engineering concepts is to use them to overcome real-life challenges.
 That's why our students design and build LEGO® machines and K'NEX® structures each and every week.
-And once these creations have been built, students test them, enter them in friendly contests and tweak their design to include the new ideas and principles they've learned.
+And the learning doesn't end once building is finished: students also learn how to test their creations, entering them in friendly contests and redesigning them according to the new principles learned.
 In other words, we're here to support, engage and excite the young engineer, mechanic or architect in your life — so don't be surprised if bridges, race cars and other projects become the topic of conversation in your home!

 - Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.